 Background, Risk and Mitigation Overview

-The Proposer outlined the modification’s background, including associated risks and mitigation strategies, and highlighted the following key points to the Workgroup members:
+The Proposer outlined the modification’s background, including associated risks and mitigation strategies, and highlighted the following key points to Workgroup members:

 The Sun experiences 11-year cycles of solar activity; the peak of this is called the Solar Maximum.
 The Solar Maximum of the current cycle was reached in 2025.